Get started with Lakehouse Turbo in Exasol SaaS

-This article explains how to sign up and get started using Lakehouse Turbo.
+Learn how to sign up and get started using Lakehouse Turbo in Exasol SaaS.

 You can sign up for a free trial of Lakehouse Turbo to explore the full power of the plug-and-play query engine without cost.
 The trial account provides all the functionality of Exasol SaaS for a limited time.
 After the trial period ends, you will be charged monthly for the subscription.

-This article explains how to sign up and get started with the Lakehouse Turbo trial.
+This article describes how to sign up and get started with the Lakehouse Turbo trial.
 You can also enable Lakehouse Turbo for a new database in an existing Exasol SaaS account.
-In that case, skip the first step and go directly to Step 2: Add a database.
+In that case, skip the first step and go directly to Add a database.

 Prerequisites